Avoiding Permission Issues With Docker-Created Files

 No need to use “chown”, and no annoying permission errors anymore!

-In this article, we have looked at a few methods how to write files with correct permissions from Docker containers for your local host.
+In this article, we have looked at a few methods how to write files with correct permissions from Docker containers to your local host.

 Instead of using chown over and over, you can either build a correctly configured image, or specify fitting user and group ids when running your Docker containers.